eyasahli/Udacity-DAND-explore-weather-trends/README.md

 # Udacity-DAND-explore-weather-trends

-Exploring Weather Trends - Project details
+Exploring Weather Trends :  Project details this project is the first project in the Udacity data analyst nanodegree .

 Summary :
 In this project, I analyzed local and global temperature data and compare the temperature trends where I live to overall global temperature trends.